folsomcp/specpolFlow/docs-jb/GetStarted/NormalizingOneSpectrum.md

-# NormPlot: User Guide for the Interactive Normalization GUI
+# Normalizing a Single Spectrum with NormPlot

 ## About NormPlot2.4

-This current version of the interactive UI is written in Python3.
-NormPlot can be utilized as a preliminary step in the Specpol Flow pipeline to normalize the continuum of 1D stellar spectra (post-reduction).
-It's is designed to work well with echelle spectra.
-This interactive was built to allow you to work on one sepctral order at a time in which you essentially establish "good" continuum points to fit a low order polynomial through them.
+This current version of the interactive UI is written in Python3.8.
+It's major dependecies are **tkinter** and **matplotlib** (if they are not installed python will issue a running error).
+NormPlot can be utilized as a preliminary step in the SpecpolFlow pipeline to normalize the continuum of 1D stellar spectra (post-reduction).
+It is designed to work well with echelle spectra.
+This interactive UI was built to allow you to work on one sepctral order at a time in which you essentially establish "good" continuum points and fit a low order polynomial through them.

 ## Using the GUI